ngertsberg-dig/nickzack-space-theme/README.md

 gulp watchAll to enable browsersync and make live site sass changes that compile to /build/css/compiled/main.css

 gulp min  to minifiy /build/css/compiled/main.css and put it in /build/css/compiled/minified/main.css - for production

+comes with:
+  SwiperJS
+  GSAP
+  VueJS
+  jQuery
+  Font Awesome